 As questioned in 1976 by Weizenbaum for not providing arms to robots, there stemmed disputes regarding the fact whether robots should be given some degree of autonomous functions.

 There has been a recent outcry about the engineering of artificial intelligence weapons that have included ideas of a robot takeover of humanity.
-AI weapons present a type of danger far different from that of human-controlled weapons.
+In the near future of AI, these AI weapons present a type of danger far different from that of human-controlled weapons.
 Powerful nations have begun to fund programs to develop AI weapons.

 “If any major military power pushes ahead with the AI weapon development, a global arms race is virtually inevitable, and the endpoint of this technological trajectory is obvious: autonomous weapons will become the Kalashnikovs of tomorrow“, are the words of a petition signed by Skype co-founder Jaan Tallinn, and many MIT professors as additional supporters against AI Weaponry.